Some obstacles that stand in the way of understanding

 I would say that as a rule of thumb, the higher the level, the more you can get away with being meticulous about details like this.
 Nevertheless, for the time being, give yourself some permission to miss out if your level is intermediate or lower.

 Names and places: These can be particularly hard to identify.
-You can get round this by doing some previous research to get familiar with at least the main characters and film settings.
-Make internet your ally.
+You can get around this by doing some previous research to get familiar with at least the main characters and film settings.
+Make the internet your ally.

 Case in point.
 Say, you’d like to watch The king’s speech in English.

 Say you aren’t sure of how some of the main characters’ names are pronounced, like the unconventional speech therapist who helped King George VI deliver his speech.
 You can look them up here:

 Mumbling and other ways of speaking: Films portray conversations and as in real life, characters don’t always speak in a clear articulate way as a news reporter would do.
 On the contrary, some lines are whispered, some are shouted, some are snapped, … you get the picture.
 Take it in your stride and be prepared to lose a few lines here and there.
 It’s part of it.

 Unfortunately, I have come across a good number of low-level students who had been advised to make fast progress by watching films in their original version when they could barely understand the listenings in an A1-A2 students’ book.
 This lead to frustration as it turned out to be a poor use of their time and was undermining their confidence.